Any time you see/hear the terms “North Bethesda” or “North Potomac” you know a “You mean Rockville/Gaithersburg?” comment is not too far behind.

 So do these places actually exist or were the terms recently coined for real estate purposes?

-Is there economic reason why the name has gained far more traction in the last 5 years than in the first 40 years of its existence?
+Is real estate a big part of why the name has gained far more traction in the last decade than in the first 40 years of its existence?
 Absolutely, but the name itself is nothing new and the area has had clearly defined boundaries for almost half a century.

 Below is a map of North Bethesda from Google

 We spoke with a resident living in the Lakelands neighborhood, which is within Gaithersburg city limits.
 He said, “My house is listed as Gaithersburg, but my friend that is across Darnestown road has Darnestown, Gaithersburg, AND North Potomac listed on the deed of his home.”

 While the boundaries of North Potomac weren’t as clearly defined for as long a period of time as North Bethesda, they’re still there.

 Below is a map of North Potomac by Google